mgaudin/Hy2roresO/docs/index.md

 To process the plugin, you must have QGIS 3.0 and Python 3.6.
 As for the data, you will only need a shapefile (.shp) of a stream network.
 It will then appear in the selection of layers at the beginning of the process.

+### Other plugins

+- QGIS plugin "Strahler"
+- v.stream.order from GRASS

 ## Credits

 This work was realized during a project by three students of the Ecole Nationale des Sciences Géographiques (ENSG).